awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.iam.managed-policies.md

 ### Enabling Access to Elastic Beanstalk Logs Stored in Amazon S3<a name="AWSHowTo.iam.policy.view-s3-logs"></a>

-The policy in the following example enables a user to view and pull Elastic Beanstalk logs that are stored in Amazon S3\.
+The policy in the following example enables a user to pull Elastic Beanstalk logs, stage them in Amazon S3, and retrieve them\.

 ```
 {